 You will often see ‘Accredited Center’ used by certain insurance carriers and hospitals will often advertise that they have been accredited.
 Aetna and other private insurance companies will occasionally stipulate that a surgery has to be performed at an Accredited Center (certified hospital).

-COE stands for Center of Excellence.
-Hospitals have to go through a rigorous reporting process and inspection to become a COE certified hospital.
+To earn the designation, ‘Accredited Center,’ hospitals have to go through a rigorous reporting process and inspection by the ASMBS (American Society for Metabolic and Bariatric Surgery) and the ACS (American College of Surgeons).
 Along with having certain types of equipment geared towards the bariatric patient, they also have to maintain minimum number bariatric cases per year in order to maintain their standing.

-Hospitals that are accredited Bariatric Centers of Excellence are required to maintain a minimum of 140 bariatric procedures per year.
+Hospitals that are considered Accredited Centers are required to maintain a minimum of 140 bariatric procedures per year.
 Currently, in the United States there are two institutions that inspect facilities, collect data, and accredit hospitals with the Bariatric Center of Excellence designation.